-Quartz – also referred to as engineered stone, Cambria, Ceaser Stone or Silestone.
-Low maintenance and doesn’t ever need sealing.
+Quartz – also referred to as engineered stone, Cambria, Ceaser Stone or other quartz products.
+Low maintenance and don’t need resealing.

 Granite – is best if you are looking for a natural stone appearance.
 If properly sealed it can resist stains.